ibm-cloud-docs/appid/enterprise.md

 {: tip}

-## Understanding SAML
+## Understanding assertions
-{: #saml-understanding}
+{: #saml-assertions}

-A SAML assertion is a package of information that contains one or more statements.
-The assertion contains the authorization decision, and it might contain identity information about the user.
+A SAML assertion is a statement or piece of information about a user, that is returned to App ID by an identity provider.
+Depending on your app configuration and the identity provider that you use, the information might include a users name, email, or another field that you ask to be returned.
+In addition to personal information, the assertion response also contains the authorization decision for the user.

+1. A user successfully signs into your application by using an identity provider.
+2. The provider returns assertions to App ID.
+3. App ID pr

+When a user successfully signs into your application by using an identity provider, that provider sends the assertions

  When a user signs in with an identity provider, that provider sends an assertion to {{site.data.keyword.appid_short_notm}}. {{site.data.keyword.appid_short_notm}} propagates user identity information that is returned in the SAML assertion to your app as OIDC token claims.

 If the SAML assertion corresponds to one of the following OIDC claims, it is automatically added to the identity token.
 The assertions that do not correspond to any of the standard names are ignored.